linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 }
 ```

-(``self.ctx` is of type WidgetCtx, a special context type available to WidgetMut.)
+(`self.ctx` is of type WidgetCtx, a special context type available to WidgetMut.)

 This constraint ensures that user code can never forget to uphold invariants (set invalidation flags, send signals, etc) when mutating a widget.

-WidgetMut is used in-between user events: RenderRoot can provide a WidgetMut to the root widget on demand.
+WidgetMut is used in between user events: RenderRoot can provide a WidgetMut to the root widget on demand.

-Container widgets must implement methods to let users map WidgetMut of parents to WidgetMut of children.
+Container widgets must implement methods to let users map "WidgetMut of a parent" to "WidgetMut of a child".

 ### RawWrapper and RawWrapperMut

 WidgetRef and WidgetMut can't be accessed in the middle of pass methods.

-If developers implementing these pass methods for custom widgets really need a reference to a child widget, context types have an escape hatch in the form of two  methods `get_raw_ref` and `get_raw_mut`.
+If developers implementing these pass methods for custom widgets strongly need a reference to a child widget, context types have an escape hatch in the form of the `get_raw_ref` and `get_raw_mut` methods.

 These methods return a RawWrapper/RawWrapperMut which holds both a reference to the child and a context value "scoped" to it.